 WEP’s First-Year Initiative (FYI) provides academic and peer support to connect first-year students to the engineering community.
 The Women in their Second Year of Engineering (WISE) and Consider Every Option (CEO) programs and workshops provide career exploration opportunities to help second-year students and beyond discover possibilities and make informed decisions for the future.
 Graduates Linked with Undergraduates in Engineering (GLUE) gives students opportunities to gain practical research experience, and WEP leadership and career development seminars help prepare students for leadership roles in the engineering profession.

-The Engineering Career Assistance Center (ECAC) helps engineering students with job search and career planning through counseling, workshops, and a comprehensive on-campus recruiting program.
-Students should register with ECAC beginning in August each academic year to receive full benefit of the center’s services.
+The Engineering Career Assistance Center (ECAC) helps engineering students with job search and career planning through counseling, workshops, and campus recruiting and interviews.
+Engineering students should register with ECAC beginning in August each academic year to receive full benefit of the center’s services.

 ECAC offers individual career counseling services to engineering students on a walk-in basis and by appointment.
-Topics addressed in individual counseling sessions and workshops include résumé creation, interviews, site visits, evaluating salary offers, job search, and career exploration.
+Topics addressed in individual counseling sessions and workshops include career planning and exploration, résumé writing, interviews, site visits, and evaluating job offers.

-The center hosts interviews in its twenty interview rooms throughout the fall and spring recruiting seasons.
-Interviewers represent employers that seek graduating students, co-op students, and summer interns in all engineering disciplines.
+ECAC hosts interviews in its 27 interview rooms throughout the fall and spring recruiting seasons.
+Employers seek graduating students, co-op students, and summer interns in all engineering disciplines.

 Cooperative Engineering Education Program